-This section of the annual financial report of the Ocean County Insurance Fund Commission (the "Commission") presents a discussion and analysis of the financial performance of the Commission for the period February 17, 2021 (Date of Inception) to December 31, 2021.
+This section of the annual financial report of the Ocean County Insurance Fund Commission (the "Commission") presents a discussion and analysis of the financial performance of the Commission for the years ended December 31, 2022 and 2021.
 Please read it in conjunction with the basic financial statements that follow this section.